Teach the next generation of tradespeople at the high school level.

 Certificate in Secondary Technical Vocational Education (C.S.T.V.E.)

 This one year program will give you the educational background to teach in Saskatchewan schools.
 Your journeyperson’s certificate is equivalent to 30 credit units and is your sole teaching area.
-As a graduate of this certificate program, you will be qualified to receive a Professional "B" Saskatchewan teacher’s certificate.
+As a graduate of this certificate program, you will be qualified to receive a Vocational (Endorsed) Saskatchewan teacher's certificate.

 As part of your Education degree, you'll choose two teaching areas to specialize in.
 The first teaching area will be technical vocational, the second will be chosen from the list below.
 These subject areas are closely aligned with Saskatchewan pre-Kindergarten to grade 12 curriculum areas: